FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/rpbft.md

 #### **chain initialization**

 During chain initialization, rPBFT needs to select 'epoch _ sealer _ num' consensus nodes to participate in consensus among consensus members.
-Currently, the initial implementation is to select the index from 0 to 'epoch _ sealer _ num'.-1 'node participates in the previous' epoch _ block _ num 'block consensus。
+Currently, the initial implementation is to select nodes with indexes from 0 to 'epoch _ sealer _ num-1' to participate in the consensus of the previous' epoch _ block _ num 'blocks。

-#### **The consensus member node runs the PBFT consensus algorithm.**
+#### **The consensus member node runs the PBFT consensus algorithm**

-The selected 'epoch _ sealer _ num' consensus member nodes run the PBFT consensus algorithm to verify node synchronization and verify the blocks generated by the consensus of these consensus member nodes.
+The selected 'epoch _ sealer _ num' consensus member nodes run the PBFT consensus algorithm to verify node synchronization and verify the blocks generated by the consensus of these consensus member nodes

-- Checked block signature list: Each block must contain at least two-thirds of the consensus members' signatures
+- Checked list of block signatures: each block must contain the signatures of at least two-thirds of the consensus members
-- Verify the execution result of the block: the execution result of the local block must be consistent with the execution result recorded by the consensus committee in the block header.
+- Check the execution result of the block: the execution result of the local block must be consistent with the execution result recorded by the consensus committee in the block header

 #### **Dynamic replacement of consensus committee list**

-To ensure system security, the rPBFT algorithm removes a node from the consensus member list as a validation node and adds a validation node to the consensus member list after each 'epoch _ block _ num' block, as shown in the following figure.
+To ensure system security, the rPBFT algorithm removes a node from the consensus member list as a validation node and adds a validation node to the consensus member list after each 'epoch _ block _ num' block, as shown in the following figure

 ![](../../../images/consensus/epoch_rotating.png)